shreyanarayane/Resume-Retrieval-System/README.md

 Recruiter AI is an intelligent candidate retrieval and ranking system that analyzes job descriptions and resumes to identify the most relevant talent.
 By combining semantic understanding, skill matching, and contextual reasoning, it delivers accurate, explainable, and efficient candidate recommendations while running entirely on local CPU resources without relying on external APIs during inference.

+## Problem Statement

+Recruiters review hundreds of profiles but still miss strong candidates because keyword filters cannot understand real fit.

+The goal is to build an AI ranking system that understands the job description, evaluates the full candidate profile, and recommends the best-fit candidates using semantic relevance, career evidence, skill depth, and behavioral hiring signals.

 ## What Our Solution Do?